Bloc3k/CPT_scripts/README.md

-# CTP_sctipts
-Scripts for Cryptologic Protocol Theory
+# Scripts for Cryptologic Protocol Theory class

 # Elements of a group
 For computing an element of a given group: